folio-org/mod-source-record-manager/README.md

 ##### Response
 Successful response won't have any content (HTTP status 204).

-JobExecution entity will be have following changed state
+JobExecution state will be changed
 ```
 {
   "id" : "9ded4e45-9ed0-4a4f-95bd-5407854c4d18",